-White-tailed Spiders - All You Need to Know
+White tailed Spiders - All You Need to Know

-- White-tails are nocturnal hunting spiders that do not spin a web to catch prey but actively search for and catch their prey.
+- White-tails are nocturnal hunting spiders that do not spin a web to catch prey, instead they actively search for and catch their prey.

 - They feed on other spiders and prefer grey house spiders.